Employment Insurance (EI)

 To qualify for EI, you must have worked between 420-700 hours in the last 52 weeks and be actively looking for work.

-The EI payment is 55% of your average weekly insurable earnings, to a maximum of C$695/week.
+The EI payment is 55% of your average weekly insurable earnings, to a maximum of C$729/week (2026).
+EI is considered taxable income.

 Depending on how long you have worked and your region’s unemployment rate, you can collect EI for between 14 and 45 weeks.